SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 ---
-title: Build a complete SharePoint site design using the PnP provisioning engine
+title: Calling the PnP provisioning engine from a site script
-description: Build a complete SharePoint site design using the PnP provisioning engine ms.date: 01/08/2018
+description: Build a complete SharePoint site design using the PnP provisioning engine ms.date: 11/27/2018
 ---

 # Calling the PnP provisioning engine from a site script